 Timeline

-Design is scheduled to be completed in Winter 2024.
-Construction activity is expected to begin in Spring 2025.
+Design is scheduled to be completed Spring 2025.
+Construction activity is expected to begin in Fall 2025.

 What to Expect